-Our flagship reporting tool, Promodag Reports, is an innovative and constantly improving product that brings together all the key elements for reporting on Office 365 for both hybrid and on-premise Exchange environments.
+Our flagship reporting tool, Promodag Reports, is an innovative and constantly improving email reporting product that brings together all the key elements from Office 365, hybrid and on-premise Exchange messaging environments.

 Who Needs Office 365 Message Tracking Logs